On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Acknowledgments

 \section{Acknowledgments}

+We appreciate the anonymous referee for helpful suggestions.
 This work is supported by the National Natural Science Foundation of China (Grant No. 12494572, 12273042 ), the National Key R\&D Program of China (2021YFA0718500), the Strategic Priority Research Program, the Chinese Academy of Sciences (Grant No. XDB0550300 ).
 This work made use of data from the \textit{Insight}-HXMT mission, funded by the CNSA and CAS.
 The GECAM (Huairou-1) mission is supported by the Strategic Priority Research Program on Space Science (Grant No. XDA15360000) of Chinese Academy of Sciences.
 We are grateful to the development and operation teams of \textit{Insight}-HXMT and GECAM.
 We appreciate the public data and software of \textit{Fermi}/GBM.
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.